hmrc/assets-frontend/assets/components/page-heading/README.md

 # Page heading

-The page heading is main heading of the page and an optional secondary heading.
+The page heading is main heading of the page.
+In some instances, it may include an optional supraheading.
+A supraheading is an additional heading placed above the `<h1>`.

 {{ example("page-heading.html", scaled=false, cy=false, html=false) }}